Procedures

 When beginner and intermediate programmers run into trouble building more complex projects, they often hear this (bad) advice: Break your complex program into smaller parts, and solve those parts.

 I’ve given this advice myself, but now I try not to.
 Very often this advice just isn’t helpful, especially for beginners.
-This advice falls short because it describes how the final program should be structured (results) rather than the how to approach developing it (process).
+This advice falls short because it describes how the final program should be structured (results) rather than the how-to approach to developing it (process).
 In practice, programming almost always involves prototyping, backtracking, and refactoring.
 It is hard to understand a complex problem and it is hard to break complex problems down into parts.
 How big should the parts be?
 How do you build an individual part without the other parts it depends on?
 Once you have a few working parts, how do you put them together?
 With experience, these questions get easier to answer, but advanced programmers still frequently encounter problems they can’t initially understand well enough to break down.
 When this happens to you, you still have an option for getting started: Make a simpler program.

 Imagine you want to make a game like pong, but you don’t know how.
-You could begin by trying to break it down into sub-tasks—keyboard controlled paddles, an animated ball, a scoreboard—but it is very hard to plan all those pieces all at once.
+You could begin by trying to break it down into sub-tasks—keyboard-controlled paddles, an animated ball, a scoreboard—but it is very hard to plan all those pieces all at once.
 At the planning stage you will have a rough idea of how each piece should work, but you won’t know the details until you start building each piece.
 Without understanding the details, the pieces you make probably won’t fit together.
 You might end up with a lot of code that doesn’t work and that you don’t understand.
 It is much better to have a little bit of code that does work and that you do understand.

 Instead, you could start with a very simple program: just draw a little square—the ball—on the screen.
 Build and run this program to make sure it works.
 Then start adding on.
 Make the ball move to the right.
 Don’t worry about the paddles or the score yet: focus on the ball.
 Make the square bounce when it hits the side.
 Then make it move diagonally.
 Make the ball bounce off all the sides.
 You might make dozens of incremental working programs as you get the basic ball working.
 As you do, take the time to review the code and make sure you understand how everything works.